guymaan/WeaponCustomizationPackage/README.txt

 3. May need to edit scale of weapons to make them similar size.

+4.

+User will need to install the "TextMeshPro" package from Unity.

-4. If user you wants to add more weapon slots need to make new selection weapon function and make button on main menu
+If user you wants to add more weapon slots need to make new selection weapon function and make button on main menu

-5. The canvas object that has everything attached to it needs to have the "WeaponCustomizationCanvas" tag.

-6. Make sure any prefabs that you create for use have have all of their position values set to 0.

-7. When saving a weapon, the prefab will save to the root "Asset" folder in your project.
+ make them make the tags

+add tag to correct canvas